Maximum Centre-Disjoint Mergeable Disks: Introduction

 \section{Introduction}

 A motivating example for the problem studied in this paper is the following about drawing text labels on a digital map that can be rotated: suppose there are a number of points on the map that represent map features.
-To each of these \emph{feature points} a text label is assigned that describe the feature, like the name a junction.
-When the map is rotated by the user, these labels must remain horizontal for the sake of readability, and therefore, they are rotated in the reverse direction around their feature point.
+To each of these \emph{feature points} a text label is assigned that describes the feature, like the name of a junction.
+When the map is rotated by the user, these labels must remain horizontal for the sake of readability, and therefore, they are rotated in the$\,$ reverse direction around their feature \eject point (see the first two parts of Figure~\ref{rota}).
 Labels are difficult to read if they overlap, and therefore, only a non-overlapping subset of the labels are drawn on the map.
 If a label cannot be drawn because it overlaps with other labels, the text of its label must be appended to a nearby label that is drawn.
 The goal is to draw the maximum number of labels on the map such that none of them overlap when rotating the map.
 This is demonstrated in Figure~\ref{rota}.
 Part~(a) shows four feature points and their labels.
 Part~(b) shows the map when it is rotated 45 degrees counterclockwise; instead of rotating the map, the labels are equivalently rotated 45 degrees clockwise.
-Obviously the two labels on the left side of the map overlap.
+Obviously the two labels on the left side of the map overlap, making the map of Part~(a) infeasible.
 Part~(c) shows what happens when these labels are merged.
 The remaining three labels never overlap when the map is rotated.

 Placing as many labels as possible on a map (known as map labelling) is a classical optimization problem in cartography and graph drawing \cite{formann91}.
-For static maps, i.e. maps whose contents does not change, the problem of placing labels on a map can be stated as an instance of geometric independent set problem (sometimes also called packing for fixed geometric objects): given a set of geometric objects, the goal is to find its largest non-intersecting subset.
+For static maps, i.e.\ maps whose contents does not change, the problem of placing labels on a map can be stated as an instance of geometric independent set problem (also known as packing for fixed geometric objects): given a set of geometric objects, the goal is to find its largest non-intersecting subset.
 In the weighted version, each object also has a weight and the goal is to find a non-intersecting subset of the maximum possible weight.

 A geometric intersection graph, with a vertex for each object and an edge between intersecting objects, converts this geometric problem to the classical maximum independent set for graphs, which is NP-hard and difficult to approximate even within a factor of $n^{1-\epsilon}$, where $n$ is the number of vertices and $\epsilon$ is any non-zero positive constant \cite{hastad96}.
 Although the geometric version remains NP-hard even for unit disks \cite{fowler81}, it is easier to approximate, and several polynomial-time approximation schemes (PTAS) have been presented for this problem \cite{hochbaum85,agarwal98,erlebach05,chan03,chan12}.